 Our review of the JH Audio Jolene, which is a new flagship hybrid 4-way, 12-driver custom monitor featuring 4 dynamic drivers and 8 BA drivers.
 It is priced from $1799.

 Disclaimer: The JH Audio Jolene was sent to us as a sample in exchange for our honest opinion.
 Headfonics is an independent website with no affiliate links or status.
 We thank the team at JH Audio for their support.

-To read more about JH Audio custom monitors reviewed on Headfonics click here.
+To read more about JH Audio custom monitors we have previously featured on Headfonics click here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.